meteor-vue/vue-meteor/packages/vuex/README.md

 #### Tracker activation

-The tracker will be activated if at last one component use it and deactivated if it is no longer used.
+The tracker will be activated if at last one component use it and deactivated if it is no longer used automatically.

 You can activate and deactivate a tracker with the following methods: